-How to Prevent Roof Damage from Storms in North Georgia
+Protecting Your Roof from Storm Damage in North Georgia

 Schedule Yearly Roof Inspections

-- Apply roofing cement under shingle tabs and around the edges of the roof where the sides of shingles are exposed.
+• Apply roofing cement under shingle tabs and around exposed sides

-- Install a sealed roof deck to keep water out of your home if the roof cover blows off.
+• Install a sealed roof deck to keep water out if the cover blows off

-- Anchor your roof frame where it connects with the wall to withstand high winds.
+• Anchor your roof frame at the connection to the wall to withstand high winds

 Properly Ventilate the Attic